codingwithdhruv/token-mint-but-nothing-pumps/README.md

 ## Configuration

-Create a `.env` file in the project root and add your wallet private key array:
+Create a `.env` file in your project root with your wallet’s private key (as an array):

 ```env
 WALLET=[123,45,67,89,...]
 ```

-**Never commit this file or share your key.
-Use test wallets only.**
+**Important:** never commit `.env` or use a mainnet wallet.
+This project is for devnet, memes, and chaos.

 ## Usage

-Transpile and run the mint script:
+Transpile TypeScript and run:

 ```bash
 npx tsc